chos1npc/Image-process/hw4/README.md

 Step 4: Multiply the values at each position and add the result to the img array.
 Step 5: Display the convolution result in label2.

-It appears that you have extended your program to include convolution operations for image processing.
-If you have any specific questions or need further assistance with this part of the implementation or any other aspect of your program, please feel free to ask.